MohamedKiouaz/fps_highlights/ReadMe.md

 - Download this [model](https://drive.google.com/file/d/11_Zoim-StTNyQd62MSAv2JyK4VA-msA1/view?usp=sharing) `resnet18.pth` and place it in `inputs\models`.
 - In `main.py`, set the `folder` variable to the path to the directory containing the video files to be filtered.
 - Run the script using `python main.py` and wait for the script to finish.
-- Enjoy your new highlights !
+- Enjoy your new highlights!

 ### with your own dataset
 - Install Python (for the ones that know what they are doing, use a virtual environment)